Ghazal 4, Verse 15x

 SETS == SYMMETRY

-The second line, as so often, starts afresh in grammar and vocabulary, so that we're forced to figure out for ourselves how to put the two together.
-I don't think Gyan Chand's reading is very plausible.
+The second line, as so often, starts afresh in grammar and vocabulary, so that we're left to figure out for ourselves how to put the lines together.
 Here are two basic ways in which the relationship could be configured:

-(1a): We used to lie prostrate and flat in your street, like a piece of paper stamped with the impression of your seal or signet-ring; this visible 'seal of approval' established your claim to ownership of the whole street (including us)
+(1a): The speaker used to lie prostrate and flat in the beloved's street, like a piece of paper stamped with the impression of her seal or signet-ring; or else he used to lie so flatly in the dust that he marked it with his 'stamp, impression' as though he were a seal or signet-ring; this visible 'seal of approval' established her claim to ownership of the whole street (including the speaker).

-(1b): Because of your established ownership of the whole street, we were able to constantly remain there like a specially marked token or signet-ring; people recognized us as yours, and publicly acknowledged your rights of ownership by accepting our presence
+(1b): Because of her established ownership of the whole street, the speaker was able to constantly remain there like a specially marked token or signet-ring; people recognized him as hers, and recognized her rights of ownership by accepting his presence.

 A further layer of complexity comes from the many possible readings of naqsh-e mudda((aa .
-A naqsh can be not only a stamp or seal-impression (the sense that most strongly connects with the first line), but also a picture or image or shape of many kinds (which would leave the sense of 'stamp' as a form of wordplay).
+A naqsh can be not only a stamp or seal-impression (the sense that most strongly connects with the first line), but also a picture or image or shape of many kinds (see the definition above)-- which would leave the sense of 'stamp' as a form of wordplay.

-But even more to the point, who is it who has 'claimed' or 'alleged' or 'desired' that particular image or appearance?
-We tend to take it as the beloved, but it could equally be the street itself, wishing to establish or confirm its own prestige.
+But even more to the point, whose is the mudda))aa , who is it who has 'claimed' or 'alleged' or 'desired' that particular image or appearance?
+We tend to take it as the beloved, but it could also be the street itself, wishing to establish or confirm its own prestige.
 Or it could even be the speaker himself, wanting to make sure that everything about the street contributed to the beloved's further glory.
 For another example of such complex uses, see {4,1}.

 For a beautifully apposite verse, compare {140,6} with its equally abstract first line.